pegasus-isi/1000genome-workflow/README.md

 - **Pegasus** - version 5.0 or higher
 - **Python** - version 3.6 or higher

+Note that, there exists a version of this workflow comaptible with Pegasus 4.9 under the branch `4.9`.

 ## Running this worklow

 Unzipping Input Data